opensrp/helm-charts/charts/opensrp-server-web/README.md

 ```
 The endpoint is included in `v2.8.33` and above for `v2.2`, `v3.0.10` and above for `v3` and `v2.1.54.0` for v2.1.
 Read more [here](https://github.com/opensrp/opensrp-server-web/tree/master#metrics-endpoint).

+## From 0.7.0
+Mybatis init-containers, volumes and configurations have been removed.
+Mybatis runtime configuration has been added from v2.10.x, v3.2.x, v2.1.7x and meaning migrations will run when during application start up.